jfbastien/musl/README.md

 runtime memory management, the same would be true for stack positioning, thread stacks, and thread-local storage allocation.

+Interesting applications can be built when modules *don't* share the same heap.
+They need to communicate through copy-in / copy-out functionality (such as Linux' `copy_from_user` / `copy_to_user` functions), and are then entirely isolated from each other except for their API boundary.
+This allows applications to instantiate their heap in a private closure and only expose APIs, providing good isolation properties and preventing user code from overflow and other security issues.

 ## Why do dynamic linking now?

 These basic experiments are finding bugs in the toolchain, if anything they're